samirelanduk/valerius/docs/source/contributing.rst

 Tests
 ^^^^^

-If a function doesn't have tests, the function doesn't work. docupy has integration tests and unit tests.
+If a function doesn't have tests, the function doesn't work. valerius has integration tests and unit tests.

 Suppose the hypotenuse function above already exists, and you want to